 Given the current trend for growing upside-down plants, this is an interesting question with a few different factors that need to be taken into account.
 Generally, growing plants such as tomatoes and capsicums upside down may have a novelty value, but it does tend to reduce yields somewhat and leads to a few different problems.

 Stem tips respond to gravity by growing against it—upwards—while roots respond to gravity and grow downwards, even if the plants have been positioned upside down.
 After a few weeks, you’ll see the stem tips do a U-turn and start to grow upwards, away from the ground.
 Inside the planter pot, roots won’t grow upwards and completely fill the pot, they will concentrate at the base, which restricts water, oxygen and nutrient uptake.

 For plants with flexible stems and a bushy growth habit, like tomatoes, this orientation still allows the plant to function and fruit.
 However, for plants with more brittle, woody stems and heavy fruit like bell peppers, this sort of unsupported, bendy growth often leads to stems snapping and fruit falling to the ground.

 Also, the weight of the container, medium, plant and fruit would all need to be supported by the greenhouse structure.
 Finally, when watering the upside-down plant, the nutrient solution falls on the plant itself, which could cause problems down the road.

 If you want to give upside-down bell pepper production a try, remember to support the developing fruits so they don’t snap off stems; avoid getting plants wet with drainage water; and space plants wider to account for the overhead shading effect.
 Even with these measures, yield reductions are likely using this method.

-Maximum Yield is a print and online magazine published by Maximum Yield Inc. that covers topics such as hydroponics and organics, as well as greenhouse, container, urban, and vertical growing.
-Each issue is focused on showing you how to reach your Maximum Yield by providing informative articles on the latest technologies, and plenty of tips and tricks from modern growing experts.
-Full Bio
+Maximum Yield Inc. is the print and online publisher behind Maximum Yield and Maximum Yield Cannabis magazines.
+With topics such as cannabis cultivation and consumption, hydroponics and controlled environment cultivation, as well as greenhouse, container, urban, and vertical growing, Maximum Yield is focused on teaching you how to reach your maximum yield by providing informative articles on the latest technologies and plenty of tips and tricks from grow experts.